-- Each student purchases one flash drive for BA 324 work; keep electronic copies of all assignments for this semester! - All students purchase a small stapler to carry with you for BA 324. - Students can view playbacks of their presentations in the Millennium Lab, CBA $5^{\rm th}$ floor, or the Computer Lab in UTC 1.110 or at
+- Each student purchases one flash drive for BA 324 work; keeps electronic copies of all assignments for this semester! - All students purchase a small stapler to carry with you for BA 324. - Students can view playbacks of their presentations by going to the Blackboard Course Documents, selecting the Mediasite folder, and clicking on the unique course number link in the folder.
+Presentation files are labeled by date one file per presentation date.